-Johnstone Supply is the leading cooperative wholesale distributor in the HVAC/R industry, with over US$2.2 billion in annual sales and more than 422 stores across the United States.
+Johnstone Supply is the leading cooperative wholesale distributor in the HVAC/R industry, with over $2.2 billion in annual sales and more than 422 stores across the United States.

 The company offers superior customer service, technical advice, and training seminars, and it prints an annual catalog featuring more than 32,000 parts and supplies.